by Wayne Cresser

 When they abandoned the guitars and bombast for the Gorgio Moroder produced synth-driven disco of 1979’s No. 1 in Heaven, the critics abandoned them, but they insisted on their vision.
 At the time Russell told Melody Maker’s Harry Doherty, “Just wait, six months from now, watch all of the new wave synthesizer disco bands which will be popping up…” And of course, that’s exactly what happened, with Pet Shop Boys, Soft Cell, Yello, and others digging in.

 At some point in The Sparks Brothers, Beck says, “You get on a tour bus with a bunch of musicians and eventually the conversation will go to Sparks,” and the sentiment is echoed throughout, underlining the claim that Sparks is “your favorite band’s favorite band.”

 Wright, who is known for making hit movies that revisit film genres he likes with fresh and funny takes—Shaun of the Dead, Hot Fuzz, Baby Driver—wisely gives the Mael brothers enough space to express their sense of play.
 Asked in an interview segment early in the film, how many records Sparks have made to date, Russel answers, “Sparks has made 25 albums.”
 Asked how many more they will make, he deadpans, “With advances in medical technology, there will be 200 to 300 more Sparks albums.”

-In the end, boundless energy for reinvention and resilience are what The Sparks Brothers is about, and it is these qualities in their music that identify Ron and Russel Mael as the artists they have been for five decades.
+In the end, Wright’s emphasis on the band’s flair for reinvention and humor are what The Sparks Brothers is about, and it is these qualities in their music that identify Ron and Russel Mael as the iconoclasts they’ve been for five decades.